aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### getTextVerticalAlignment() {#getTextVerticalAlignment--}

+<b>@deprecated.</b> Please use the 'textVerticalAlignment' property instead.
 Gets and sets the text vertical alignment type of the comment.

 ```javascript
 getTextVerticalAlignment() : TextAlignmentType;